pytorch/pytorch/docs/source/jit.rst

 The expression must be emitted within the conditional; assigning a None check to a variable and using it in the conditional will not refine types.
-You can manually unwrap an optional with torch.jit._unwrap_optional(opt_var), which will refine Optional[T] to T and throw an exception if opt_var is None.

 Example::